ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/annindexes.md

 ENGINE = MergeTree
 ORDER BY id;
 ```

-!!! note "Note"
-    ANNIndexes work only when setting `index_granularity=8192`.

 Number of granules in granularity should be large.
 With greater `GRANULARITY` indexes remember the data structure better.
 But some indexes can't be built if they don't have enough data, so this granule will always participate in the query.
 For more information, see the description of indexes.